-IT Governance specialises in IT governance, risk management and compliance solutions, with a special focus on cyber resilience, data protection, the GDPR, the Payment Card Industry Data Security Standard (PCI DSS), ISO 27001 and cybersecurity.
+IT Governance specializes in IT governance, risk management, and compliance solutions, with a special focus on cyber resilience, data protection, the GDPR, the Payment Card Industry Data Security Standard (PCI DSS), ISO 27001, and cybersecurity.

-IT Governance is also recognised under the following frameworks:
+IT Governance is also recognized under the following frameworks:

 - CREST certified as ethical security testers